google/WebFundamentals/src/content/en/showcase/2017/within.md

   <figcaption>Font to SDF Bitmap Workflow</figcaption>
 </figure>

-Bitmap fonts use one quad (two triangles) per character, so it uses less geometry and performs better than
+Bitmap fonts use one quad (two triangles) per character, so they use less geometry and perform better than
 [triangulated vectors](https://vr.with.in/archive/text-triangulated-vector/).
-They're still raster based since they use a texture map sprite, but with an SDF shader they're basically resolution independent so they look nicer than a 2D canvas texture.
+They're still raster based since they use a texture map sprite, but with an SDF shader they're basically resolution-independent so they look nicer than a 2D canvas texture.
 Matt DesLauriers' three-bmfont-text also includes reliable typographic features for text wrapping, letter spacing, line height and alignment.
 Overflow doesn't get cut off.
 Font size is controlled through scale.
-We chose this route because it gave us the best options for design while still staying performant.
-Unfortunately, it wasn't as easy to implement so we'll go through the steps in hopes to alleviate fellow developers working in WebVR.
+We chose this route because it gave us the best options for design while staying performant.
+Unfortunately, it wasn't as easy to implement so we'll go through the steps in the hopes of helping fellow developers working in WebVR.

 [mattdesl.svbtle.com/material-design-on-the-gpu](https://mattdesl.svbtle.com/material-design-on-the-gpu)